djfm/ml-rust/README.md

 ### Dropout

-I've added a 50% dropout (during training only obviously) and I'm quite please with the results:
+I've added a 50% dropout (during training only obviously) and I'm quite pleased with the results:

 - testing accuracy is slightly lower- but being faster I can run many more epochs during training and sill remain under 20 minutes on my old 8- pseudocores desktop